armazzer/hangman/README.md

 ## milestone_2.py

 ### Learning objectives
-The objective of this milestone was generate the basic elements of the hangman game using basic python code.
+The objective of this milestone was to generate the basic elements of the hangman game using basic python code.
 This constituted defining some small functions to generate the game variables.

 ### Module code summary
 This module contains three functions: